For quite a while there seemed to be a very good chance that Peter Pettigrew might turn out to be one of the most dangerous characters in canon.

 Although that would still leave at least one DE who knows about him still at large.
 But in any case, he didn’t do it when he needed to.
 No it won’t work.
 He has to disappear.

 So he thinks it over and moves the ambush scenario to Sirius’s doorstep.
 He gets his props together (no one seems to question where the heap of bloody robes at the scene of the crime came from.
-Animagi transform with all their clothing, and Peter was still fully dressed when Sirius and Lupin forced him to resume his own shape in the Shrieking Shack, yet there was a heap of bloodstained robes at the murder site), he cuts off his own finger, stakes out the area and takes his Animagus form.
+Animagi transform with all their clothing, and Peter was still fully dressed when Sirius and Lupin forced him to resume his own shape in the Shrieking Shack, yet there was a heap of bloodstained robes at the “murder” site), he cuts off his own finger, stakes out the area and takes his Animagus form.
 When Sirius finally returns home the next day exhausted from his search for Peter, Peter takes his own shape drops his props, yells: “How could you!” and detonates whatever he detonated, changes back and scampers into safety.
-He hoped that Sirius would be killed in the explosion, but he erred on the side of timidity and wasn’t quite close enough.
+He may have hoped that Sirius would be killed in the explosion, but he erred on the side of timidity and wasn’t quite close enough.

 Sirius tells us that his handle on sanity was knowing “that he was innocent”, that he had NOT betrayed James and Lily.
 He doesn’t say anything about not killing Peter.
 He thought he had killed Peter (and those dozen Muggles).
 He felt that killing Peter was justice done — and put the Muggles out of his mind, but still felt that he also deserved to be in Azkaban for it.